Consolidator Grants

 The ERC Consolidator Grants (CoG) support excellent young researchers whose independent research group is in its consolidation phase.

+The exact requirements are explained in current work programme and every call’s Information for Applicants section.
 Researchers of any nationality who completed their doctorate 7 to 12 years previously may apply for a Consolidator Grant.
 This timeframe can be extended under certain conditions.
 Other rules apply for researchers with a degree in medicine.

 In order to successfully fulfil the requirements to complete a Consolidator Grant project, researchers must dedicate at least 40% of their working time to the ERC project and at least 50% of the working time must be spent in the EU or in an Associated State.
 Evidence of fulfilling these requirements must be provided during the project.